The Barn Theatre,

 In 2000 David adapted The Jungle Book - an ideal classic - with 21 Young Players on stage and two behind the scenes involved in Lighting and Sound.
 The NODA rep wrote - "I was very impressed with the standard that had been achieved in the short period that had been allowed for casting, rehearsing and finally performing".

 Just William was the choice for 2001.
 Every one of the children taking part had a speaking role and David had cleverly cast four boys in the main character part of William.
-The twenty five children played fifty five parts (including three trees) with two boys taking four different parts each with four different costumes!
+The 25 children played 55 parts (including three trees) with two boys taking four different parts each with four different costumes!
 Again we involved the children in back stage duties - Stage Manager and Sound, with two others assisting Front of House.

-2003 saw a very clever adaptation of the well known Robin Hood tales - the title chosen was Robin Hood and the Children of Sherwood thereby providing the opportunity for many parts, keeping twenty three children fully involved in twenty eight parts.
+2003 saw a very clever adaptation of the well known Robin Hood tales - the title chosen was Robin Hood and the Children of Sherwood thereby providing the opportunity for many parts, keeping 23 children fully involved in 28 parts.

-Our summer workshops are getting more and more popular with the children.
-David brings out the best in them - they have lots of fun while learning not only to be in front of an audience but some of the children are showing an ability for humour, others very dramatic roles.
-The attempt at Shakespeare in particular was particularly pleasing for the Society.
+Our summer workshops now tend to be oversubscribed and our young members race to get their application forms back to us.
+David brings out the best in all the children - they have lots of fun while learning not only to be in front of an audience but some of the children are showing an ability for humour, others very dramatic roles.
+The venture into Shakespeare in particular was particularly pleasing for the Society.
 It is obvious that we have outstanding talented future adult Players.
 Some of the youngsters have been in every one of David's productions and indeed summer family holidays are planned to avoid the last week in August.

 Music also plays a large part in the productions - again David's talent shows in this area - while the children thoroughly enjoy dressing up.
 The Society is very fortunate to have a fairly extensive wardrobe, and the adults have had almost as much pleasure finding suitable costumes for the varying roles over the years as the children.

 A read through of David's script is held on the Sunday afternoon, the Workshops running from 10 a.m. to 4 p.m.
 Monday to Friday.
-A Dress Rehearsal is held on the Saturday afternoon or morning, with the performance starting at 7 p.m. on the Saturday evening.
+A Dress Rehearsal is held on the Saturday afternoon or morning, with the performance starting at 7 p.m. on the Saturday evening to which family and friends are invited.
 It is a very busy and tiring week, but the pleasure and satisfaction everyone gains after the performance is huge.